GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - Effectiveness > Efficiency.
     - Safety > Efficiency.
     - Slow is smooth.
 Smooth is fast.
+    - Within the boundaries of the laws of nature, compliance requirements, etc., you want to balance (freedom, options, creativity, flexibility, efficiency, etc.) against (safety, timeliness, priorities, focus, context, best practices, etc).
 - Prioritize
     - Sequence matters.
 E.g. Recipes follow a sequence.
     - [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle).
 Roughly 80% of consequences come from 20% of causes.
 The vital few with the most ROI.